W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ³Your mind and my mind can unite in shining your ego away, releasing the strength of God into everything you think and do.
 ⁴Do not settle for anything less than the strength of God, and refuse to accept anything but the strength of God as your goal.
 ⁵Watch your mind carefully for any beliefs that hinder the-strength-of-God’s accomplishment, and step away from hindering-beliefs.
-⁶Judge how well you have stepped away from hindering beliefs by your own feelings, for judging by your feelings is the one right use of judgement.
+⁶Judge how well you have stepped away from hindering beliefs by your own feelings, for judging by your feelings is the one right use of judgment.
-⁷Judgement, like any other defence, can be used to attack or protect; to hurt or to heal.
+⁷judgment, like any other defence, can be used to attack or protect; to hurt or to heal.
-⁸The ego *should* be brought to judgement and found wanting in judgement.
+⁸The ego *should* be brought to judgment and found wanting in judgment.
 ⁹Without your own allegiance, protection and love, the ego cannot exist.
 ¹⁰Let the ego be judged truly and you must withdraw allegiance, protection and love from the ego.
 :::